Generic Name: desmopressin (DES-moe-PRES-in)

 All medicines may cause side effects, but many people have no, or minor, side effects.
 No COMMON side effects have been reported with DDAVP.
 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); confusion; fainting; loss of appetite; mental or mood changes (eg, agitation, irritability); muscle weakness, spasms, or cramps; nausea; personality changes; seizures; swelling; unusual headache or restlessness; unusual tiredness or sluggishness; unusual weight gain; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain or pressure; coughing up blood; fainting; fast or irregular heartbeat; numbness of an arm or leg; one-sided weakness; severe or persistent dizziness or headache; shortness of breath; slurred speech; swelling, warmth, numbness, change of color, or pain in a leg or arm; symptoms of low blood sodium levels (eg, confusion; hallucinations; loss of appetite; mental or mood changes; muscle weakness, spasms, or cramps; nausea; passing out; seizures; unusual headache or restlessness; unusual tiredness or sluggishness; unusual weight gain; vomiting); vision problems.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.